Microlocal Analysis of Quantum Fields on Curved Spacetimes: Reduction to a model case

-The proof of Thm. \ref{theo12.1} is done by reduction to a model case, similar to the one considered in Subsect. \ref{sec9.3}.
-Since we want to use the time coordinate $t$ and not the Gaussian time, we use the orthogonal decomposition associated to $t$ explained in \ref{sec4.1b.1}.
+The proof of Theorem \ref{theo12.1} is done by reduction to a model case, similar to the one considered in Section \ref{sec9.3}.
+Since we want to use the time coordinate $t$ and not the Gaussian time, we use the orthogonal decomposition associated to $t$ explained in Subsection \ref{sec4.1b.1}.

-\subsubsection{Orthogonal decomposition}
+\subsection{Orthogonal decomposition}

 One can identify $\{0\}\times \Sigma$ with $\Sigma$ and use the vector field